 Oiling your clippers seems straightforward, but a few common missteps can keep you from getting the best results.
 These mistakes can lead to poor performance, frustrated clients, and even a shorter lifespan for your favorite tools.
 The good news is that they are all easy to fix.
 By avoiding these simple errors, you can make sure your clippers stay sharp, smooth, and ready for a busy day at the shop.
 Let’s walk through what not to do, so you can keep your tools in prime condition.

-Using Too Much Oil
+Mistake #1: Using Way Too Much Oil

 When it comes to clipper oil, more is definitely not better.
 It’s easy to think that drenching the blades will provide extra lubrication, but it actually does the opposite.
 Using too much oil creates a sticky residue that acts like a magnet for hair clippings, dust, and dirt.
 This buildup gums up the blades, forcing the motor to work harder and causing them to run less efficiently.
 A few drops are all you need to keep things running smoothly.
 Whether you're working with heavy-duty clippers or fine-tuning with a trimmer, a light touch is the professional approach.